MichielBontenbal/ollama/README.md

-# Tutorials and code examples on using ollama.
+# Ollama - 3 lectures with code examples

-This is the github repo for the Sensemakers meetups on ollama.
+In the spring of 2024 I gave three public lectures on Ollama for the Amsterdam Sensemakers community.

-You can find information, code examples and tutorials here.
+In this repoo you will find the slides, code and other material I have used for these three lectures.

 First, download & install ollama from [www.ollama.com](http://www.ollama.com).